Rogallo19/expo-simulacion/README.md

 ```
 📦 your-repo/
- ┣  BeakBallot.py    ← The whole thing.
+ ┣  BeakBallotCloud.py    ← The whole thing.
+(To run on Codespace).
- ┣  BeakBallot.png   ← Generated after running (not included in repo)
+ ┣  BeakBallot.png   ← Generated after running Cloud (not included in repo).
+ ┣  BeakBallotLocal.py   ← Download and run in your own machine.
+ ┣  MIT Licence
  ┗  README.md              ← You are here

 ##  License
 Do whatever you want with this.
-It's got an MIT licence.
+You'll probably do it better.
 ---
 ## Contributing
 Found a bug?
 Open an issue.
 Have a better voting system to add?
 Open a PR.
 Thanks.